catberry/catberry-assets/README.md

 to add the plugin to your project and put all this stuff to a directory `assets` of your component, this plugin will do everything for you.

-Also you can have global assets directory called `static` at the root of your project.
+Also, you can have a global assets directory called `static` at the root of your project.

 For example, your project tree can look like this: